mpcavalini/vitura-senior-dotnet-assesment-08-2025/README.md

 ## Deliverables
 - .NET 8 Web API project with controllers, models, and DTOs
+- Async implementation with cancellation support
 - `sample-orders.json` loaded at startup
 - Unit tests as above
 - **README** that covers:
-  - How to run locally (3 steps or fewer)
+  - How to run locally
   - Indexing/query approach you would use in production
   - Trade-offs made due to time limit and what you would do next